Hydro-backup-Systeem/Hydro_GUI/README.md

 To build and run the app on the Raspberry Pi, use the following commands:

+>**Note:** We initially attempted to run and build it on a Raspberry Pi 3, but it got stuck during the process.
+This was likely due to the limited RAM on the Pi 3.
+As a result, we switched to using a Raspberry Pi 4.

 ```bash
 # This will build a linux release version (no debug)
 flutter build linux --release